-Almost anything can be mediated if the parties wish to try.
+Almost anything can be mediated if the parties are willing to try.
 Mediation is now being used to settle wars, international boundary disputes, sexual harassment cases, workplace problems, lawsuits, neighborhood disputes, real estate claims, contractor issues and divorces.
 The Wenatchee Valley Dispute Resolution Center has qualified mediators for most any case including the following types of disputes:

-These cases involve a conflict between a consumer/customer and a business.
+These cases involve a conflict between a consumer/customer and a merchant/business.
 They are generally disputes over issues related to services or products/goods that have been purchased, or contracted for, with a business.
 Our mediators will help all parties involved express their concerns and work out a mutually beneficial resolution.
 The results save money and time, and preserve or build customer relations; as well as the reputation of the business.
-If you are a business owner we can help you provide distinguished customer service.
+If you are a business owner, we can help you provide distinguished customer service.

 Mediation will help you: